btarg/Unity-search/README.md

 # Unity-search

-A simple search page for everything related to Unity. https://unity-search.netlify.com/
+A simple search page and a list of helpful resources for everything related to Unity. https://unity-search.netlify.com/